Club Zoom Meeting with Luke Simon

 Wed 3rd October 2018 at 19.30 - 20.30

-Luke will be speaking to us on Wednesday 3rd October about his favourite charity, the Piers Simon Appeal and School in a Bag.
+Luke spoke to us on Wednesday 3rd October about his favourite charity, the Piers Simon Appeal and School in a Bag.

 The birth of School in a Bag: Swaziland, Africa